Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Off-Campus Access Alert: You may encounter errors when accessing library databases from off-campus.
 If you encounter an error, please try disconnecting from the GlobalProtect VPN.
 You can also try clearing the browser's cache or try accessing the resource using another browser.
 For more information view the Off-Campus Access Guide.

-General Copyright Policies for Protected for Protected Materials on Reserve at MSOE
+General Copyright Policies for Protected Materials on Reserve at MSOE

 The MSOE library acts in compliance with Copyright Law (Title 17, U.S.C.).
 As a non-profit educational library, we have the right to fair use of copyrighted material.
 We reserve the right to change our policies at any time to ensure that we are in compliance with the law.

 Legal counsel for the MSOE Library recommends the following general copyright policies for use by the Library:

 - Copyright-protected materials can be placed on Reserve only at the initiative of faculty for noncommercial, educational use by their students.

 - The amount of copyright-protected material placed on Reserve should be reasonable in relation to the total amount of material assigned for one term of one course.

 - Library Reserves are not to take the place of a purchased textbook or course-pack on which royalties have been paid to the copyright holder.

 - Copyright-protected materials on Reserve generally are intended to supplement the other materials assigned for the course and not to serve in lieu of any other materials.